 Franchising requires less capital than other growth methods.

 In today’s marketplace, the window of opportunity for a new or unique business concept closes very quickly.
-Franchising permits multiple units to be opened simultaneously, gaining a foothold over would-be competitors.
+Another benefit of franchising is that it permits multiple units to be opened simultaneously, gaining a foothold over would-be competitors.

 Multiple locations increase the company’s competitive advantage over similar type businesses.